wenet-e2e/wetts/README.md

 ## Acknowledgement

-1. We borrow some code from [FastSpeech2](https://github.com/ming024/FastSpeech2) for FastSpeech2 implentation.
+1. We borrow a lot of code from [vits](https://github.com/jaywalnut310/vits) for VITS implementation.
-2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for feature extraction, `pinyin` lexicon preparation for alignment.
+2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for `pinyin` lexicon generation.